Article by John Tribbia

 Where This Fits in the Literature

 The idea that step-level evaluation beats outcome-only evaluation is not new.
-Lightman et al. (2023) made this case rigorously in “Let’s Verify Step by Step,” showing that process reward models trained to score individual reasoning steps rather than just final answers substantially outperform outcome reward models on hard math problems.1 Cobbe et al. (2021) laid some of the groundwork with outcome supervision in “Training Verifiers to Solve Math Word Problems."2 If you are doing serious RLHF or working on reasoning chain quality, you are probably already thinking in terms of step-level feedback.
+Lightman et al. (2023) made this case rigorously in “Let’s Verify Step by Step,” showing that models trained to score each individual reasoning step (process reward models) substantially outperform models that score only the final answer (outcome reward models) on hard math problems.1 Cobbe et al. (2021) laid some of the groundwork with outcome supervision in “Training Verifiers to Solve Math Word Problems."2 If you are doing serious RLHF (reinforcement learning from human feedback, the technique used to train language models on human preferences) or working on reasoning chain quality, you are probably already thinking in terms of step-level feedback.

 ARC is not trying to reinvent that.
 The distinction worth drawing is that Lightman et al. are solving a training problem: how do you generate the right signal to improve a model during training?
 ARC is solving a diagnostic problem: once you have a deployed agent producing multi-step outputs, how do you figure out what is actually wrong with it, where in the task it breaks down, and which intervention is likely to fix it?
 The frameworks address different questions.
 One shapes the model.
 The other tells you what shape the model is in and what shape the next training run should target.